Pete Rohrman

 Peter J. Rohrman (born February 9, 1970) is an American operations manager, Marine veteran, volunteer firefighter, volunteer coach, and political activist.
-A native of Carlstadt, New Jersey, he ran for Bergen County Freeholder in 2015 and 2016.
-Rohrman was the Libertarian Party nominee in New Jersey's 2017 gubernatorial election.
+A lifelong Libertarian and a native of Carlstadt, New Jersey, he ran for Bergen County Freeholder in 2015 and 2016 and in New Jersey's 2017 gubernatorial election.

 Background

 Rohrman was raised in Carlstadt, New Jersey and was a latchkey kid to a blue collar family.
 He describes football as instrumental in his growth as a student.
 He is a single father with two sons.
 He and his family reside in Ramsey, New Jersey.

 He joined the U.S. Marine Corps and ascended to Infantry Platoon Sergeant in charge of 39 fellow Marines while serving in Operation Desert Storm.
 Rohrman went on to study computer science at Rutgers University in Newark.
 He has more than 10 years experience as an operations director for a large internet service provider.
 He has volunteered for over 20 years as a youth athletic coach and is a former volunteer firefighter.